General Questions about Camp

 Contact your local library or corner store if you don’t have access to a fax machine in your home, work, school, or parent’s workplace.
 You may also use a photocopier or scanner to scan the signed document to PDF and return it to us via email.

-If you are attending as one of our straight allies, this link: http://egale.ca/how-to-be-an-lgbtq-ally/ could be used as a resource for you and may be helpful if your friends/family need help in understanding how important allies are in building strong communities!
+If you are attending as an ally, this link could be used as a resource for you and may be helpful if your friends/family need help in understanding how important allies are in building strong communities: http://egale.ca/how-to-be-an-lgbtq-ally/.
 Likewise, all campers can check out the above link to understand the importance of allies, and it may inspire you to begin the journey of becoming an ally!

 In order for all participants to have access to the benefits of the camp, the four following ground rules are non-negotiable: